Tilda Swinton launches $4.6m campaign to save legendary filmmaker's home

 After Jarman purchased the cottage he turned it into a creative hub for himself and his collaborators.
 "Prospect cottage quickly became a source of both solace and intense inspiration, a kind of sanctuary but also a place of high sociability for friends and collaborators.
 More than 25 years later the garden survives, and the cottage is still filled with works of art by Jarman and his friends and admirers, including Maggi Hambling, John Maybury, Gus van Sant, Richard Hamilton and others," Stephen Deuchar, director of the Art Fund, said at the campaign launch in London.

 Tilda Swinton remembered the moment she and Jarman fist saw the cottage.
 "He had a friend who lived on the shingle in Dungeness.
 As we were turning to drive back to London, we saw at the same moment a small black wooden house with yolk yellow window frames on the left-hand side of the road, facing the sea.
 It had a 'for sale' sign stuck in the stones at its feet.
 I remembered distinctly turning without a word and stopping the car.
 We knocked on the door, we were let in by a charming lady who lived there and after a tour that cannot have lasted longer that 15 minutes were back on the road.
-Derek had decided before we reached Leeds that he would buy it," she said.
+Derek had decided before we reached Lydd that he would buy it," she said.

 If the campaign succeeds, free public access to the cottage's celebrated garden, the launch of artist residencies, and guided public visits will continue to be possible.